makhshari/lightBulb/README.md

 # IoT lightBulb
-iOS app for controlling an IoT light bulb remotely
+iOS app for controlling an IoT light bulb remotely.

 # Installation
-You should connect your iPhone or iPad device to your computer open iTunes and drag the ipa file to apps.
+You should connect your iPhone or iPad device to your computer, open iTunes, and drag the ipa file to apps.

 # Usage
 This app aims to ease the use of a smart light device.